 With the ever-increasing complexity of mobile applications, you would always want to avoid user reviews like “this app is janky” or “it is too slow on my device”.
-So today we are going to learn about how complex layouts can cause this janky behaviour, how to diagnose it and then finally some tips on writing efficient layouts.
+So today we are going to learn about how complex layouts can cause this janky behavior, how to diagnose it, and then finally some tips on writing efficient layouts.

 When your app processes an object for layout, the app performs the same process on all children of the layout as well.
 Typically, the framework executes the layout or measure stage in a single pass and quite quickly.
 However, some more complicated layouts may have to iterate multiple times on parts of the hierarchy that require multiple passes to resolve before ultimately positioning the elements.

 Having to perform more than one layout-and-measure iteration is referred to as DOUBLE TAXATION.

 Let’s take a quick look at some scenarios that lead to double taxation:

 - A LinearLayout with layout_weight needs each child to be measured twice